Paying or contesting a fine or penalty notice when caught by a speed camera

 Disputing the lump-sum fine

-The lump-sum fine is considered null and void if, within a period of 45 days, the applicant submits a reasoned argument against the fine, which must be accompanied by:
+The decision to fine is considered null and void if, within a period of 30 days, you can present a reasoned objection against the fine, which must be accompanied by:

 • the notice of decision regarding the lump-sum fine; or

-• the written, reasoned statement of position; or
+• the written, reasoned statement of position; and

 • proof of payment of the lump-sum fine to the Police, to the account specified on the notification letter.

-The State prosecutor may drop the case or summon the applicant to appear before the police court.
+The State prosecutor may drop the charges or summon you to appear before the police court (tribunal de police).
 If convicted, the amount of the fine handed down may not be less than the value of the lump-sum fine.
-If the case is dismissed or it is determined that it will be taken no further, then the offender will be refunded the amount of any deposits that may have been made.
+If the case is dismissed or you are acquitted, you will be refunded the amount of any deposits that you may have made.

 Online services and forms